-Justin is a freelance music producer, sound engineer and independent recording artist.
+Justin is an experienced freelance music producer, sound engineer and independent recording artist.

 Starting work long before the advent of computer-based recording, Justin honed his engineering skills in a variety of Northwest studios as well as Island Records Publishing studios, SARM (Hookend & West), Gracieland and notably Revolution Studios where he based himself for 10 years.
 Justin has worked alongside producers such as Guy Chambers, Johnny Marr, Andy Macpherson, Simon Franglen, George de Angelis and many others.
 This, combined with having a wide variety of musical skills, led to more production work and quickly becoming an early adopter of the ubiquitous Pro Tools environment.
 Aside from working as an engineer or producer in many genres of music, he also spent 5 years as part of a team creating a unique sample library for Apple & Sonivox.com.
 This consolidated his vast experience in editing and mixing.

 Outside the studio, Justin also spent many years live engineering for PA companies and venues around Manchester.
 His quality of work quickly got him a world tour with London Records-signed Marion.
 This led to engineering monitors and front of house for bands such as Snow Patrol, Lion Rock (supporting Chemical Brothers), Gold Blade (supporting The Offspring), Buffalo 66 (supporting Ian Brown) and Rialto.

 After teaming up with production company PP Music, Justin wrote music for a range of their products that encompassed orchestral scoring and sound design for film trailers and a variety of TV program music.
 His catalogue of work is used world-wide.